 - See the best PC games and best Xbox Game Pass PC games to play now

-- Check out the best gaming monitors
+- Check out the best gaming monitors and best gaming headsets

 No touchpad can substitute the intuitive control and easily accessible buttons of even the most basic mouse.
 But you aren’t just looking for a basic mouse.
 You’re looking for a gaming mouse, designed with precision and accuracy in mind.
 A trusted tool for slaying the Prime Evils of Hell, sniping at mercenaries across a neon-drenched cyberpunk city block, and headshotting your friend on the other team before you go in to blatantly disrespect them.

 Whatever your need or preference, Laptop Mag has the best gaming mouse to recommend you.
 We test our mice on the best PC games so you can make an educated decision on what gaming mouse is best for you.
 Whether you’re a veteran gamer interested in software packages and grip design or a new player looking for some entry-level options, this list has got you covered.
 You can also check out our recent Corsair Katar Pro Wireless review, Corsair Katar Pro XT gaming mouse review and Razer Orochi V2 review.